 We designed our lead product candidate, STK-001, to treat Dravet syndrome, a severe and progressive genetic epilepsy.
-With a well-defined patient population based on routine genetic testing and learnings from drugs approved for the treatment of Dravet syndrome to inform the clinical and regulatory pathways for STK-001, we anticipate that the COVID-19 pandemic may directly or indirectly impact the timeline of our clinical program for STK-001.
+This program draws on a well-defined patient population based on routine genetic testing and learnings from drugs approved for the treatment of Dravet syndrome to inform the clinical and regulatory pathways for STK-001.